schorschii/OWA-SMIME4Linux/README.md

 ## Usage
 1. Open OWA and open a SMIME encrypted and/or signed mail -> profit.
 2. Sending a SMIME encrypted and/or signed mail unfortunately needs one more hack.
 Thanks to Microsoft, the encrypt/signing options only appear if the browser's user agent contains "Windows".
 You need to open the dev tools (F12), click on the 3 dots -> More Tools -> Network Conditions.
 There, disable "Use browser default" and select "Chrome - Windows".
 This is only a temporary workaround.
 If you have a better solution please let me know!

+## Debugging
+In case of problems, you can create an empty file `~/.cache/owa-smime4linux/native.log` to enable logging of the Native Messaging communication.
+Attention: this will contain decrypted messages in plaintext.
+Delete the file afterwards to disable logging!

 ## Interesting OpenSSL Commands
 - `openssl smime -in mymail.eml -verify -noverify -signer scert.pem -out textdata`